 Phytochemicals give fruits and vegetables their vibrant hues (e.g., yellow, orange, red, green, purple), and

 these compounds cannot be duplicated in a supplement.
 There are literally thousands of these compounds found in produce, and researchers are discovering more information about their health benefits every single day.

-Dietary supplements are not tested or approved by the FDA prior to market, are often unnecessary, and can be dangerous and expensive.
+Dietary supplements are not tested or approved by the FDA prior to market.
 The most tainted dietary supplements are those intended for bodybuilding, weight loss, diabetes, and sexual enhancement.

 Helpful dietary supplement resources:

 Operation Supplement Safety (OPSS) is an initiative of the Human Performance Resource Center (HPRC) and the DoD to inform military personnel, their families, and retirees about dietary supplements and how to choose them wisely.
 Here you will find information sheets, videos, answers to frequently asked questions about supplements, print materials and more.

 Many Soldiers reach for energy drinks for a mid-day pick-me-up or to make it through a long night shift.
-But do energy drinks help Soldiers do their job, or do they hinder their ability to perform?
+But do energy drinks help Service members do their job, or do they hinder their ability to perform?

 What are energy drinks?

 Energy drinks are not the same as sports drinks and should never be used for hydration—cool, plain water should always be a first choice for hydration.
 Energy drinks generally contain large quantities of caffeine and may contain other ingredients, most of which do absolutely nothing to enhance health.
 Also, the large quantities of caffeine and other stimulants many energy drinks contain can increase dehydration, and may also lead to increased anxiety, upset stomach, shakiness, headaches, and sleep issues.
 These potential side effects can reduce Soldiers’ ability to perform, NOT enhance it.